garrandall/popular-music-data/tracks/gal-yuh-ah-lead-t-o-k-.md

   ranking_list: Billboard Hot 100
   start_date: '2004-04-17'
 ---
-Yo Yo
-Bay-C: T O K
 Gal you a lead...(HEY)...yes indeed...(HEY)
 There gonna lead...(HEY)...(HEY)...(HEY)
 Gal you a lead...HEY...yes indeed...(HEY)
 There gonna lead...(HEY)...(HEY)...(HEY)

-Chorus: Alexx
-(Gal you) Goooooooooooonnnnnnnneeeeeeeeee!!!
-(You a) Leeeeeeeeaaaaaaaaaadddddddd!!!
-(Gal you) Goooooooooooonnnnnnnneeeeeeeeee!!!
-(Gal you a) Leeeeeeeeaaaaaaaaaadddddddd!!!

-Verse 1: Bay-see
 On yuh mark get set (Go!) and there off
 First place inna di race
 And leff dem gal deh yah last